eml-c2191/location-api/README.md

 - Module Usecases proxy:
    link between use cases and infrastructure, you will inject different services needed for your use cases.
    In this way, it will be easy to change service in the future and you respect the dependency injection (SOLID)
-- handling exception
+- Handling exception by using global exception filter.
+I also have Exception Module to use in case we want to self-handle others case
-- validate input using  class-validator.
+- Validate input using  class-validator.
-- validate basic case for get, update and delete  action
+- Validate basic case for get, update and delete  action

 ## What I will do next